0w3n5/Active-Directory-Homelab/LMNR-Poisoning.md

 ### 1. Set up responder
 **sudo responder -I eth0 -dwv**
 *we are now listening for traffic*
-### 2. Go to one of the windows machines - I logged on as fcastle and point it at your attacker machine
+### 2. Go to one of the windows machines and point it at your attacker machine
-*this will not resolve but should let us pull down the hash*
+**effectively search for the attack machines ip to create a log entry** *this will not resolve but should let us pull down the hash*

 ### 3. Use hashcat on the hash